codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 insert()
 --------

-The first parametre is an associative array of data to create a new row of data in the database.
+The first parameter is an associative array of data to create a new row of data in the database.
 If an object is passed instead of an array, it will attempt to convert it to an array.

 The array's keys must match the name of the columns in the ``$table``, while the array's values are the values to save for that key.

 The optional second parameter is of type boolean, and if it is set to false, the method will return a boolean value, which indicates the success or failure of the query.

 You can retrieve the last inserted row's primary key using the ``getInsertID()`` method.